 If a UK Skilled Worker Visa applicant has received an award covering fees and living costs from a government or international scholarship agency in the 12 months before the date of application, then the government or agency must provide written consent to the applicant.
 The letter of consent must be on the official letter-headed paper or stationery of the organisation or organisations, bearing the official stamp of that organisation and issued by an authorised official of that organisation.
 The documents must confirm the organisation gives the applicant consent to remain in or re-enter the UK.

-An applicant who is in the UK cannot apply to switch into the Skilled Worker route if they have, or were last granted, permission as a Visitor, Short-Term Student, Parent of a Child Student, Seasonal Worker, Domestic Worker in a Private Household, or outside the Immigration Rules.
+An applicant who is in the UK cannot switch to the Skilled Worker route if they have, or were last granted, permission as a:

 For entry clearance or permission to stay as a Skilled Worker in the UK an applicant need to meet the suitability requirements under Paragraphs SW2.1 and SW 2.2 of Appendix Skilled Worker.
 Therefore, in terms of paragraph SW2.1 the Skilled Work Visa applicant must not fall for refusal under Part 9: grounds for refusal.
 Moreover, as per paragraph SW2.2 an applicant applying for permission to stay the applicant must not be: